esromneb/nuc-power-supply-arduino/README.md

 center: out     (purple)
 right:  vcc     (blue)

+## Leads

+Green (ground) and Yellow:   Momentary Switch
+Yellow (Ground) and Orange:  "Stay On" Switch
+Black (Ground) and White:    USB cable, plug into yellow port on NUC Blue (ground) and Green:     PSU 24 pin connector Brown (ground) and Red:      Power switch of NUC

 # DC Fan Control Reylay
 Connected to NC so that if arduino is unplugged, default is fans ON